Sphonik/carrental_service/target/classes/currency_converter/README.md

-## SOAP WEB SERVICE – Currency Converter
+## gRPC WEB SERVICE – Currency Converter

-This SOAP-based Web Service converts currency amounts from **USD** to another supported currency using the latest European Central Bank (ECB) exchange rates.
+This gRPC-based Web Service converts currency amounts from **USD** to another supported currency using the latest European Central Bank (ECB) exchange rates.

-**Important:** Due to compatibility issues, this service is specifically tested with **Python 3.10**.
-Python 3.13 is incompatible, and Python 3.12 is reportedly problematic.
+**Important:** This service is tested with **Python 3.10** but should work with other recent Python versions.

 ---